-On the Forty-Sixth Anniversary of Its Debut, Take a Look Back at a Much-Missed Soap That Broke All the Rules — *and* Ponder a Possibility for a Radical Relaunch
+On the Forty-Seventh Anniversary of Its Debut, Take a Look Back at a Much-Missed Soap That Broke All the Rules — *and* Ponder a Possibility for a Radical Relaunch

 On July 7, 1975, ABC launched what may well have been the best, most grounded daytime drama ever.